JoaoCampos07/CSharp-and-.NET-Core-Mastery/Advance .NET Core/Security in .NET/NetCoreSecurity/README.txt

 2) How to convert the PEM Keys to a more frindly formate ?
 R: You can translate them to XML with : https://superdry.apphb.com/tools/online-rsa-key-converter

+3) What is a PEM key ?

+4) What is the PEM format ?